 Write a Response

 Thank You for sharing this experience.
 As professor and reasearcher, teaching soil Science ay the Universidad Nacional Evangélica (UNEV), in the Dominican Rep., and working with small organic cacao farmers un Monte Plata, I wonder if it would be of interest to collaborate un water, climate warming and good security related problems.
 I AM a graduate of Texas A&M and PhD un Soil Science from NCSU (1979).
-Great opportunity ti include technical Agriculture reseachers from another college from Haití.
+Great opportunity ti include technical Agriculture researchers from another college from Haití.